newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/welcome.md

 ctaText: ""
 weight: 3
 imgPath: /img/congratulations-purple.svg
-color: roadmap-purple
+color: accent-cooler
-headerBackgroundColor: roadmap-purple-light
+headerBackgroundColor: accent-cooler-lightest
-borderColor: roadmap-purple
+borderColor: accent-cooler
 ---

 Welcome to the Navigator, your personalized guide to launch, operate, and grow your business in New Jersey.